TOEIC® Question Structure: Understand and Answer Without Hesitation

 - "Should I call the supplier?"

-Wrong Strategy: Looking for "supplier" in the answers
+Bad Strategy: Looking for "supplier" in the answers

 Correct Answer:

-= I already spoke with them this morning → indirectly confirms that there is no need to call the supplier.
+- "I already spoke with them this morning" → indirectly confirms that no, there is no need to call the supplier.

-Implicit Questions in Parts 3-4
+Implied Questions in Part 3-4

 Audio: